TheOGeniot/KDE-Study-Sessions-Tracker-Item-Tray/README.md

 ## Features

+**Data Collection:**
 - Start session: begins tracking focus time
-- Pause session: capture a reason; multiple pauses per session supported
+- Pause session: capture pause reason (e.g., "distraction", "bio break")
 - Continue session: resume from pause
-- End session: logs session summary (active time, pause count, total pause)
+- End session: log session summary (active time, pause count, total pause duration, optional notes)
-- Log thoughts, mood, and focus area during the session
+- Log thoughts, mood (5-point scale), and focus area during the session
 - View summary stats from local SQLite database

-- Desktop notifications for actions
+**Storage & Export:**
+- All data stays local by default (SQLite + CSV)
+- Manual sync to N8N via "🔄 Sync Now" button for centralized processing
+- Rich metadata: timestamps, durations, pause reasons, mood, focus area, notes

 ## Storage

-- SQLite DB: `~/.local/share/study-session/sessions.db`
+- **SQLite DB**: `~/.local/share/study-session/sessions.db`
   - Tables: `sessions`, `pauses`, `session_events`
-- Timestamps stored in ISO-8601 strings for Python 3.12 compatibility
+  - Timestamps stored as ISO-8601 strings for Python 3.12+ compatibility
+- **CSV Log**: `~/.local/share/study-session/sessions.csv`
+  - Appended on each session end for easy analysis and backup
+  - Columns: `session_id`, `started_at`, `ended_at`, `total_duration_seconds`, `active_time_seconds`, `pause_count`, `total_pause_duration_seconds`, `notes`

-## N8N Local-Storage Workflow Sync
+## N8N Manual Sync (via "Sync Now" button)

-- When a session ends, the app attempts to sync any unsynced sessions/pauses to N8N.
-- Endpoints used:
+**Sync is triggered manually by clicking "🔄 Sync Now" in the tray menu, not automatically.**

+Use this to push collected session data to N8N for processing, storage, or ML training pipelines.

+- For each unsynced session in the local DB:
-  - `POST /session-log`: one call per session (final summary)
+  - `POST /session-log`: one call per session (final summary with timestamps, durations, notes)
+  - For each pause in that session:
-  - `POST /session-pauses`: one call per pause belonging to that session
+    - `POST /session-pauses`: one call per pause (reason, started_at, ended_at, duration)
-- Timestamp format: ISO-8601 with seconds zeroed (e.g. `2025-12-16T11:26:00`).
+- Timestamp format: ISO-8601 with seconds zeroed (e.g. `2025-12-16T11:26:00`) for cleaner data
+- **Robust error handling**: All endpoints are attempted; failures do not stop the sync
-- Deletion policy:
+- **Deletion policy**:
-  - Successfully posted pauses are deleted from local DB.
+  - Pauses: deleted from DB only if they posted successfully (2XX status)
-  - The session row is deleted only if it and all its pauses were posted successfully.
+  - Sessions: deleted from DB only if the session posted AND all its pauses posted
+  - Failed/4XX entries remain in the DB for retry on next "Sync Now"
+- Console logging: Full trace of DB reads, payload construction, sending, and deletions for debugging
-- If `N8N_BASE_URL` is unset, sync is skipped and data remains local.
+- If `N8N_BASE_URL` is unset, sync button is available but will warn that endpoints are not configured

+## Known Limitations & TODO

+**Current Limitations (acceptable for data collection phase):**
+- No authentication: N8N webhooks are called without auth headers or tokens
+- No request signing: Payloads are not signed or verified
+- No user management: All sessions logged as `tray_standalone` user (local collection only)
+- No rate limiting: Sync can hammer the N8N endpoint if many sessions exist
+- No retry/backoff: Failed requests remain locally but are not automatically retried
+- No offline queue: If N8N is down, data stays local; manual sync will retry all next time
+- Desktop integration: Only tested on KDE/Plasma; may need adjustments for GNOME, etc.
+- No keyboard shortcuts: No global hotkeys for session control

+**Future Enhancements (as AI training progresses):**
+- Add Bearer token or API key authentication to `.env` and `_post_json()`
+- Request signing for data integrity verification
+- Automatic daily/weekly sync scheduling
+- Web dashboard to visualize collected data and trends
+- Integration with calendar/focus time blocking
+- Global hotkeys for quick session control
+- Support for multiple study contexts or projects
+- Mood-to-performance correlation analysis
+- Export to CSV/JSON for external analysis

 ## Contributing / Extending